 Vitamin B1 (thiamine): This vitamin plays a vital role in the activities of various enzymes involved in the breakdown and utilization of carbohydrates and in the functioning of the nerves, muscles and the heart.
 Young animals that do not yet have a fully developed rumen need a dietary source of B-complex vitamins.
-B-vitamins also should be added to the diet or administered by injection to sick animals and those with poor rumen function or marked change in diet.
+B-vitamins also should be added vitamins involved in the metabolic pathways of the body.
+They include: Vitamin B1 Thiamine, Vitamin B2 Riboflavin, Vitamin B3 Niacin.
+Vitamin B5 Pantothenic acid, Vitamin B6 Pyridoxamine, Vitamin B7, Vitamin H, Vitamin B9 Folic Acid, and Vitamin B12 Cobalamin.